Urinary Retention Treatment: Specialists in NYC

-- Non-obstructive urinary retention due to neurogenic bladder or detrusor areflexia
+- Non-obstructive urinary retention due to the neurogenic bladder or detrusor areflexia

 Urinary Retention in Women

-In women, especially younger women, most commonly, causes of urinary retention are related to neurological disease such as multiple sclerosis, diabetes, or medications.
+In women, especially younger women, most commonly, causes of urinary retention are related to neurological diseases such as multiple sclerosis, diabetes, or medications.

 In older women, bladder outlet obstruction from pelvic organ prolapse such as cystocele and uterine prolapse can lead to urinary tract obstruction and urinary retention.
-Neurological problems such as spinal cord injury, stroke and multiple sclerosis can also lead to urinary retention in women.
-Occasionally cervical cancer or prior radiation to the pelvic can cause urethral obstruction and urinary retention.
+Neurological problems such as spinal cord injury, stroke, and multiple sclerosis can also lead to urinary retention in women.
+Occasionally cervical cancer or prior radiation to the pelvis can cause urethral obstruction and urinary retention.